FeatureBaseDB/Laminoid/README.md

 Subsequent improvements to this repo will add support for other models, like Llama 2.
 We're going to need A100s to do this without QLoRA, however.
 Looking at you, Google.

 ## Flask/NGINX Token Setup
 This deployment uses a simple token assigned to the network tags on the box when it starts.
+For now, you'll need to start these manually.
+A fastener box for starting them via an API is coming soon, but you can do this from the Google Shell in the Google Cloud Console.

-On the box you start these on (fastener box coming soon) you'll create a `secrets.sh` file with the box token in it.
+You'll create a `secrets.sh` file with the box token in it before you do the deployment below.

 Using the box requires a username/password via a reverse proxy.
 The username is in `nginx.conf.sloth` and is `sloth`.